HemalathaRamanujam2022/mlops_temperature_prediction/setup/aws_ec2_s3.md

 AWS Secret Access Key [None]: The secret access key from IAM default region name should be the similar format as: ap-south-1

+Find below a few screenshots on how the IAM user and role has been created.